czyzi0/mlp/README.md

   ```bash
   python setup.py install
   ```
-- if you want to run examples/develop package, type:
+- if you want to run examples/develop package, install dependencies from `environment.yml` and install package in developer mode.
+For example you do that using `conda`:
   ```bash
   conda env create -f environment.yml
   conda activate mlp